Next Start

 How Do I Know if My Transmission Fluid Is Low?

 Transmission overheating is the leading cause of transmission failure.
-Transmission overheating is typically a result of low fluid or depleted fluid due to lack of regular fluid maintenance.
+Transmission overheating is typically a result of low fluid or depleted fluid due to a lack of regular fluid maintenance.

 If a leak forms in your transmission system, you will lose transmission fluid and eventually be driving with low fluid levels.
 The transmission will begin to overheat and slip, and while it won’t typically cause the vehicle to stall, it will cause the engine to rev higher than normal or feel as though you have no power.